Top 5 Conditions Dry Needling Can Help With

 With trigger point dry needling your physical therapist inserts the filiform needle directly onto the muscles where you are feeling the greatest pain or discomfort.

-Your physical therapist then moves the needle from deeper to shallower tissues, without removing it, in a technique called pistoning.
+Your physical therapist moves the needle from deeper to shallower tissues, without removing it, in a technique called pistoning.

 Benefits of Dry Needling